 For most virtual and live events, it makes sense to have Participants Sign In First enabled, otherwise, it could be jarring to answer the first Poll or Trivia Game question and then have to complete a sign-in form.

-For Seminar Plan users or higher, when enabled, Auto-Generate Names will create a random fun nickname for each participant who joins your experience.
+For Seminar Plan users or higher, when the Auto-Generate Names feature is enabled, Crowdpurr will create a random fun nickname for each participant who joins your Experience.
 Examples are DaisyFlower5, SunSurfer2, FastFlyer1, or SunriseSkater9.
 This can be helpful for keeping participants anonymous, as the Rankings Leaderboard won't display their actual names, nor for your users' posts on Social Walls.

 It will also prevent your participants from entering inappropriate names when joining your experience.
-A participant's nickname is one of the few pieces of data actually displayed to your entire crowd on the Rankings Leaderboard (for trivia games).
+A participant's nickname is one of the few pieces of data actually displayed to your entire crowd on the Rankings Leaderboard for Trivia and Bingo Games.
 A precautionary measure is to not allow participants to enter their own nickname.
 If you are worried about participants entering something cheeky, this setting will stop that.
 However, you can always remove participants manually in the Participants section after they've joined.

 |A sign-in page with Auto-Generate Names enabled|

 These settings will determine how Crowdpurr should handle participants refreshing the Mobile View and how to allow participants to sign back into a previous participant account.

 Crowdpurr will remember a mobile device and participant once they sign in to an Experience.
 Even if the mobile device's browser is refreshed, the device gets turned off, the device is signed off for hours, etc. Crowdpurr will still remember the device, participant, and their status in the Experience.